 I am running for mayor because I love Oakland — its people, its distinct neighborhood life and the spirit that makes us who we are.
 I believe in Oakland’s ability to rise and our leadership needs to show that.

-I recognize that everyone in Oakland, in one way or another, has been affected by the Covid pandemic.
-These past few years living through a pandemic has hit everyone hard.
-I am running at this time because I feel what I can offer right now are skills as a facilitative leader, informed by years of community leadership experience and a balanced temperament which is grounded in love.
+I recognize that everyone in Oakland, in one way or another, has been affected by the COVID pandemic.
+Living through a pandemic has hit everyone hard.
+I am running at this time because I offer skills as a facilitative leader, informed by years of community leadership experience and a balanced temperament grounded in love.

 What these past two years have demonstrated to me is that Oaklanders are strong.
 We are resilient.
 We are willing to work together to solve the challenges that lay ahead.
 I believe that we are becoming stronger together and can rise to the challenges of creating a more inclusive, equitable, and thriving Oakland.
-I also believe that I can help make that happen, which is why I am running for mayor.
+I can help make that happen.